HumanTree92/VENT_Arma_3_Mods/README.md

 2) Select It & have fun.
 3) Keybindings:
 * Double Tap Home Key for Arsenal.

+# VENT Player Buff | VENT Player Buff Ace | How to Use:
+1) Just do Install Method Above.

 # NOTE!!!
 I am NOT Responsible if you use this for Cheating.
 This Admin Menu is intended for Admins/Developers to test things out or for people to mess around on their own Private Server or in Singleplayer.